virtualstaticvoid/heroku-buildpack-r/README.md

 The binaries used by the buildpack are for R 2.15.1, and are hosted on [s3://heroku-buildpack-r/R-2.15.1-binaries.tar.gz](https://heroku-buildpack-r.s3.amazonaws.com/R-2.15.1-binaries.tar.gz)

-See the [guide](heroku-buildpack-r/tree/master/support/README.md) for building the R binaries.
+See the [guide](heroku-buildpack-r/tree/master/support/README.md) for building the R binaries yourself.

-## Hacking
+## Caveats
-To use this buildpack, fork it on Github.
-Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.
+Due to the size of the R runtime, the slug size on Heroku, without any additional packages or program code, is approximately 90Mb.